What to Pack for Your First Goat Show: The Ultimate Checklist

 If you’re feeling stressed trying to get everything together—breathe.
 It’s a lot, but every show makes you more prepared for the next one.
 I definitely learned the hard way by forgetting my milk stand and leaving my hay-filled wagon at home.
 Never again.

-Print this list, tape it to your trailer, or save it to your phone before your next ADGA show.
+Print this goat show packing list, tape it to your trailer, or save it to your phone before your next ADGA show.
 And if you’re brand new to the show world: welcome.
 You’ll do great.

 Next